RationalAsh/biorobotics-lab-nus/content/authors/hilary-yee/_index.md

 ---
 # Display name
-title: "Ling Jingyan"
+title: "Cheng Hiu Yee Hilary"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ling-jingyan"
+- "hilary-yee"

-first_name: "Jingyan"
+first_name: "Hilary"
-last_name: "Ling"
+last_name: "Yee"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role:
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: